0xAX/linux-insides/Timers/linux-timers-2.md

 These files will provide information about current clock source in the system, available clock sources in the system and interface which allows to unbind the clock source.

-After the `init_clocksource_sysfs` function will be executed, we will be able find some information about available clock sources in the:
+After the `init_clocksource_sysfs` function is executed, we will be able to find some information about available clock sources in the:

 ```
 $ cat /sys/devices/system/clocksource/clocksource0/available_clocksource
 tsc hpet acpi_pm
 ```

 Or for example information about current clock source in the system:

 ```
 $ cat /sys/devices/system/clocksource/clocksource0/current_clocksource
 tsc
 ```

 In the previous part, we saw API for the registration of the `jiffies` clock source, but didn't dive into details about the `clocksource` framework.
 In this part we did it and saw implementation of the new clock source registration and selection of a clock source with the best rating value in the system.
 Of course, this is not all API that `clocksource` framework provides.
 There a couple additional functions like `clocksource_unregister` for removing given clock source from the `clocksource_list` and etc. But I will not describe this functions in this part, because they are not important for us right now.
-Anyway if you are interesting in it, you can find it in the [kernel/time/clocksource.c](https://github.com/torvalds/linux/tree/master/kernel/time/clocksource.c).
+Anyway if you are interested in it, you can find it in the [kernel/time/clocksource.c](https://github.com/torvalds/linux/tree/master/kernel/time/clocksource.c).

 That's all.